B i o g r a p h y

 He graduated with honors both with a B.A in Performing Arts from the LEAP Program at St. Mary’s College as well as with Master of Fine Arts Degree in Performance in Film, Theatre and Television from California State University.
 Additionally, he is proud member of SAG-AFTRA and AGMA performers' unions.
 In addition to receiving the Colombian State Department Honor in Excellence, other careers highlights include being a recipient of the Sono Osato award scholarship from The Actor's Fund, a Hollywood Foreign Press Association Fellowship, a Dance Pedagogy Certificate from The National Ballet of Cuba, and a featured article in Pointe Magazine.

 Currently he is the Artistic Director and faculty of his own Performing Arts Studio, SoCal Arts.
-Recently he lectured at California State University and Orange Coast Community College and currently he is faculty at The California School of the Arts.
+Jekyns has also been faculty at California State University, Orange Coast Community College and the California School of the Arts.